arbox/learning-scala-for-data-science/readme.md

-# learning-scala-for-data-science
+# Data Science: Scala and Spark for Brave and Impatient

-Data Science: Scala for brave and impatient
+> Learning Scala for Big Data Analytics with Spark.